ptarmiganlabs/butler-sos-docs/content/en/docs/_index.md

 ### What's new in version 8.1

 * Scanning for security risks and vulnerabilities is now done as part of the relese process.
+  This is in addition to the daily scans that are also done (and have been done for a long time].
 * Clean up the Docker images (available on Docker Hub) in order to keep them as lean as possible.

 ### What's new in version 8.0